bliss-doctest/doctest/src/site/markdown/README.md

  * It saves your time, because happens in one test file.
  * It saves your time, because changes in your code appear immediatly in your documentation.
  * You can review your documentation at the same time you review your code, because all happens in your repository and not in a dedicated software instance like a wiki.
- * Your documentation proves its correctness by itself, because the new documentation will only generated if all tests passed.
+ * Your documentation proves its correctness by itself, because the new documentation will only be generated if all tests passed.
  * The output of your documentation can be what you like, just add a renderer that fits your needs.
 Currently it will render an HTML output.

 ## Want to see an example?
-This examples shows the integration test of the delete-profile REST endpoint.
+The following example shows the integration test of the delete-profile REST endpoint.
 The test method is seperated into 4 blocks introduction / setup, show the existing data by using the get-profile endpoint, call the delete-profile endpoint and finally show that the profile is gone by calling again the get-profile endpoint.

 <pre>
 class ProfileDocTest extends com.devbliss.doctest.DocTest {